-The fee structure for all residents entering The Chesapeake under the Life-Care Agreement includes an initial Entrance Fee along with a Monthly Fee.
-If not already enrolled, Resident must apply for and secure, before execution of the agreement, coverage under Medicare, Parts A and B, and/or any other public hospital or medical insurance benefit programs which may be enacted as successor or supplement to Medicare.
-In addition, Resident shall also carry acceptable supplemental medical insurance coverage from a private carrier.
-Resident shall provide the Community with evidence of such coverage or of acceptable substitute insurance plan(s) and shall pay all premiums for same.
+If not already enrolled, the Resident must apply for and secure, before execution of the agreement, coverage under Medicare, Parts A and B, and/or any other public hospital or medical insurance benefit programs which may be enacted as successor or supplement to Medicare.
+In addition, the Resident shall also carry supplemental medical insurance coverage acceptable to The Glebe from a private carrier.
+Resident shall provide the Community with evidence of such coverages or of acceptable substitute insurance plan(s) and shall pay all premiums for same.

-FEES REQUIRED OF RESIDENTS - Fee for Service
+FEES REQUIRED OF RESIDENTS -

-Listed below are the current fees effective January 1, 2024, (including Entrance Fees and Monthly Charges) required of Residents entering The Chesapeake under the Fee for Service Agreement:
+Listed below are the current fees effective January 1, 2024, (including Entrance Fees and Monthly Charges) required of Residents entering The Glebe under the Fee for Service Agreement: